 If you are a software developer you must be aware of the most popular version control system used

-In this post, I'm going to explain to you the useful commands that I'm using for years and have benefited me to be more productive, hope this post will help you to be a little more productive than before.
+In this post, I'm going to explain to you the useful commands that I've been using for years and have benefited a lot to be productive.

 Let us say you have created a

 master branch to fix a bug and want to switch to the last branch you were in.
 This will be useful when you don't remember the branch name that you have checked out last time.

 Check whether the current branch is merged with the targeted branch

 This will be useful to know whether your changes were merged with the targeted branch.

 Copy the files from another branch without switching the branch

 Copy a file from another branch without switching the branch, make sure that the file is committed in another branch before copying it.